 The Cable Cars of San Francisco are one of the City’s most iconic attractions.
 The City’s Cars have been getting people around San Francisco for decades now and they are more popular than ever due to booming tourist numbers visiting the City.
 Everyone visiting the City should give them a ride at least once during their trip as they are such good fun and even a little scary at times.
-Our guide to riding the cable cars in San Francisco will provide you everything you need to know about this iconic method of Transport.
+The good news is that all Cable Car routes have now re-opened since the brief Covid-19 shut down.
+Our guide to riding cable cars in San Francisco will provide you with everything you need to know about this iconic method of Transport.

 Resistance to the new Electric cars was strong as the overhead cables were considered ugly.
 But progress always has its way and was helped by the 1909 earthquake that pretty much destroyed the remaining cable car infrastructure.
 Still, some lines remained as San Francisco’s unique topography meant some hills were just too steep to use electric Cars.
 Only when the advent of gasoline-driven Buses made these areas accessible did the Cable cars fall completely out of fashion.